nxskok/pasias/docs/21-discriminant-analysis.md

 All is good here.
 If you forget the `labels` thing, you'll get a factor, but its levels will be 1, 2, and 3, and you will have to remember which jobs they go with.
-I'm a fan of giving factors named levels, so that you can remember what stands for what.\endnote{When you're *recording* the data, you may find it convenient to use short codes to represent the possibly long factor levels, but in that case you should also use a "codebook" so that you know what the codes represent.
-When I read the data into R, I would create a factor with named levels, like I did here, if I don't already have one.}
+I'm a fan of giving factors named levels, so that you can remember what stands for what.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">When  you're *recording* the data, you may find it convenient to use  short codes to represent the possibly long factor levels, but in  that case you should also use a *codebook* so that you know what  the codes represent.
+When I read the data into R, I would create a  factor with named levels, like I did here, if I don't already have one.</span>